I research democratization, authoritarian regimes, and political parties, with a focus on Latin America.

 My book Challenges of Party-Building in Latin America (Cambridge University Press, 2016) (co-edited with Steven Levitsky, Brandon Van Dyck, and Jorge I. Domínguez) examines how extraordinary conflict has enabled a handful of new parties to beat the odds and succeed at a time of widespread party breakdown.

-My current book project, Conservative Party-Building in Latin America: Authoritarian Inheritance and Counterrevolutionary Struggle, examines the diverging fates of conservative parties formed in Latin America since the late 1970s.
+My monograph (in progress), Conservative Party-Building in Latin America: Authoritarian Inheritance and Counterrevolutionary Struggle, examines the diverging fates of conservative parties formed in Latin America since the late 1970s.
 Why did the most successful new conservative parties all have roots in former authoritarian regimes, while those with better democratic credentials all failed?
 The book examines the paradoxical role of “authoritarian inheritance,” or resources inherited from former dictatorships, in enabling parties to succeed under democracy.

-For a more detailed discussion, see my Kellogg Institute Working Paper “Authoritarian Successor Parties Worldwide: A Framework for Analysis.”
+For an overview of some of my research, see my Kellogg Institute Working Paper “Authoritarian Successor Parties Worldwide: A Framework for Analysis.”